Savita Ambedkar: Early life and education

-Ambedkar was born Sharada Krishnarao Kabir on 27 January 1909 in Bombay in a Saraswat Brahmin family.
+Ambedkar was born Sharada Krishnarao Kabir on 27 January 1909 in Bombay in a Marathi Saraswat Brahmin family.
 Her mother's name was Janaki and her father's name was Krishnarao Vinayak Kabir.
 Her family hailed from the Dorle village, located in Ratnagiri Tehasil of Ratnagiri district, Maharashtra.
 Later, her father migrated from Ratnagiri to Bombay.
-On the Sir Rao Bahadur S. K. Bole Road, near the "Kabootarkhana" (pigeon house) in Dadar West, the Kabir family had rented a house in Sahru's house in Matruchaya.
+On the Sir Rao Bahadur S. K. Bole Road, near the "Kabootar Khana" (pigeon house) in Dadar West, the Kabir family had rented a house in Sahru's house in Matruchaya.

 Savita's early education was in Pune.
 In 1937, she completed her MBBS degree from Grant Medical College, Bombay.
 When her studies were completed, she was appointed as a first-class medical officer in a hospital in Gujarat.
 However, after some months of illness, she left her job and returned home.
 Six of her eight siblings had inter-caste marriages.
 At that time, it was against the societal norms of India.
 Savita said, "Our family did not oppose inter-caste marriages, because the whole family was educated and progressive."